CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab13.md

 # Lab 13: Connect to remote agents with A2A protocol

+### Estimated Duration: 30 Minutes

+## Overview

 In this lab, you'll use Azure AI Agent Service with the A2A protocol to create simple remote agents that interact with one another.
 These agents will assist technical writers with preparing their developer blog posts.
 A title agent will generate a headline, and an outline agent will use the title to develop a concise outline for the article.

 ### Task 1: Create an Azure AI Foundry project

+In this task, you will create a new Azure AI Foundry project, deploy the gpt-4.1 model with the required quota, and set up the project environment.
+You’ll also capture the project endpoint, which will be used later to connect client applications to your Azure AI agents.

 1. Open a new tab in the browser, right-click on the following link [Azure AI Foundry portal](https://ai.azure.com), then **Copy link** and paste it in a browser tab to log in to **Azure AI Foundry portal**.